-The following resources and tips are provided to enhance your total hunting experience, from where to find the nearest shooting range to sight-in your rifle to surviving in the back country.
+The following resources and tips are provided to enhance your total hunting experience.

-Use the Hunting Trip Information Form to leave important information about your hunting plans in the event of an emergency.
+Hunting Trip Information Form to leave important information for friends and family about your hunting plans in the event of an emergency.

-Altitude sickness: Learn what it is, the symptoms, how to lessen your chances of being affected, and treatments.
+Learn about Altitude sickness: What it is, the symptoms, how to lessen your chances of being affected, and treatments.
 Altitude sickness can affect you even if you aren't venturing into Colorado's high country.

 Hunter Harassment: If, while hunting, you feel you are being harassed, you must respond reasonably and ethically to reduce tensions and conflict.
 Ethics and behavior.